cade-vs/makemake.pl/README.md

     CCFLAGS = -I../vslib -I/usr/include/ncurses -O2
     LDFLAGS = -L../vslib -lvslib -lncurses
     SRC     = *.cpp            # set source files
-    # if `TARGET' is skipped then the output file name is taken from the
+    # if 'TARGET' is skipped then the output file name is taken from the
-    # target name (i.e. `target-name-1' in this example)
+    # target name (i.e. 'target-name-1' in this example)
     TARGET  = vfu

     [target-name-2]